 Dahers Vineyard Land History

 The land known as Dahers’ Vineyard was purchased in 1916 by Daher Nassar, the father of Bishara, and grandfather of the Nassar family who now run the Tent of Nations project.
 Since that time, many family members have worked the land by day, and slept in caves by night.
-The land has produced olives, grapes, wheat and other crops.
+The land has produced olives, grapes, almonds, wheat and other crops.

 In 1991, the Israeli government declared the whole area including the Nassar’s portion to be Israeli ‘state land’.